-National Endowment for the Arts Presents Fifth Annual Poetry Pavilion at the National Book Festival
+National Endowment for the Arts Presents Fourth Annual Poetry Pavilion at the National Book Festival

 The schedule of events for the Poetry Pavilion is:

-Presented by the NEA and the Poetry Foundation, Poetry Out Loud: National Recitation Contest is a national arts education program that encourages the study of great poetry by offering educational materials and a dynamic recitation competition to high schools across the country.
-Poetry Out Loud invites the aspects of slam poetry, spoken word, and theater into the English class.
+Created by the NEA and the Poetry Foundation, Poetry Out Loud is a national arts education program that encourages the study of great poetry by offering educational materials and a dynamic recitation competition to high schools across the country.
+Poetry Out Loud seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry--recitation and performance.
+The program builds on the resurgence of poetry as an oral art form, as seen in the slam poetry movement and the immense popularity of rap music among youth.
+Poetry Out Loud invites the dynamic aspects of slam poetry, spoken word, and theater into the English class.
 Through Poetry Out Loud, students can master public speaking skills, build self-confidence, and learn about their literary heritage.
-For more information on Poetry Out Loud, please visit www.poetryoutloud.org.

 National Endowment for the Arts · an independent federal agency